GalZisin/WinFormAppShop/README.md

 # WinFormAppShop

-WinForm client with connecion to WCF services.
+WinForm client with connection to WCF services.